Mutapa Empire: Portuguese contact

 The Portuguese dominated much of southeast Africa's coast, laying waste to Sofala and Kilwa, by 1515.
 Their main goal was to dominate the trade with India; however, they unwittingly became mere carriers for luxury goods between Mutapa's sub-kingdoms and India.
+Main commodity brokers included Zharare and mhere mhere.
 As the Portuguese settled along the coast, they made their way into the hinterland as sertanejos (backwoodsmen).
 These sertanejos lived alongside Swahili traders and even took up service among Shona kings as interpreters and political advisors.
-One such sertanejo, António Fernandes, managed to travel through almost all the Shona kingdoms, including Mutapa's metropolitan district, between 1512 and 1516.
+One such sertanejo, António Fernandes, managed to travel through almost all the Shona kingdoms, including Mutapa's metropolitan district, between 1512 and 1516.He mainly travelled with Dhafa Zharare,son of Chipere Zharare who wanted the son to learn how to trade.

 The Portuguese finally entered into direct relations with the Mwenemutapa in the 1560s.
-They recorded a wealth of information about the Mutapa kingdom as well as its predecessor, Great Zimbabwe.
+They recorded a wealth of information about the Mutapa Kingdom as well as its predecessor, Great Zimbabwe.
 According to Swahili traders whose accounts were recorded by the Portuguese historian João de Barros, Great Zimbabwe was a medieval capital city built of stones of marvellous size without the use of mortar.
 And while the site was not within Mutapa's borders, the Mwenemutapa kept noblemen and some of his wives there.
 By the 17th century, other Europeans would extensively describe Mutapa architecture through paintings.
 Olfert Dapper revealed four grand gateways which led to several halls and chambers in the Mutapa palace.
 The ceilings of the rooms in the palace were gilt with golden plates alongside ivory chandeliers which hung on silver chains and filled the halls with light.

 In 1569, King Sebastian of Portugal made a grant of arms to the Mwenemutapa.
 These were blazoned: Gules between two arrows Argent an African hoe barwise bladed Or handled Argent – The shield surmounted by a Crown Oriental.
 This was probably the first grant of arms to a native of southern Africa; however it is unlikely that these arms were ever actually used by the Mwenemutapa.